alessandra-casole/NFT-preview-project/README.md

 ### What I learned

-How to overlay an image in hover
+How to overlay a visible image in hover while the one below must be in transparency

 ```html
 <h1>Some HTML code I'm proud of</h1>